brootaylor/brootaylor-v2/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/712367e5-7510-4813-9a24-5805f092cfa1/deploy-status)](https://app.netlify.com/sites/brootaylorv2/deploys)

-This is where *version 2* of my personal website is being built.
-Here's where to see how it's progressing, [brootaylorv2.netlify.com](https://brootaylorv2.netlify.com/).
-The current version is at [brootaylor.com](https://brootaylor.com)
+This is *version 2* of my personal website. it's live at [brootaylor.com](https://brootaylor.com/)

+I've decided to take the scary route (for me anyway) of redesigning and developing my website in the open.
+I've been inspired by others that have done this and thought it may be an interesting process.
+Not least because I'm a bit of a perfectionist and doing this may be a good way of weaning me off the need to have things completely polished before showing them. 😱

+My hope is this'll be a evolutionary piece of work rather than the usual "WHALA!" moment... so I apologise in advance for things that may look a bit dodgy.
+Bit by bit I'll be moving all my original content across to this new config.
+No doubt that means you'll end up on a page that's not there right now.
+Sorry about that.

-My hope is this'll be a evolutionary piece of work rather than the usual "WHALA!" moment.
-I intend to bump my head (a lot!) and learn a fair few things along the way - and am going to try my best to enjoy the whole process rather than just looking forward to it being '*finished*'.
+I intend to bump my head (a lot!) and learn a fair few things along the way - and am going to try my best to enjoy the *whole* process rather than just looking forward to it being 'finished'.

 You're more than welcome to follow along if you're ok with witnessing the inevitable head-scratching and "WT...*" moments 🤪.

-I say this gingerly but I'd be honoured if anyone wanted to contribute any thoughts and pearls of wisdom.
+Now, I say this gingerly - but I'd be honoured if anyone wanted to contribute any thoughts and pearls of wisdom.
 All I ask is you be kind.

-The website is comprised of static files built using [Eleventy](https://www.11ty.io/), [NPM](https://docs.npmjs.com/cli/npm) `scripts` defined in `package.json` as well as [rollup.js](https://rollupjs.org/) to bundle JavaScript modules.
-It is deployed by and hosted with [Netlify](https://www.netlify.com/).
+The website is comprised of static files built using [Eleventy](https://www.11ty.io/) (SSG), configurable [NPM](https://docs.npmjs.com/cli/npm) build scripts, global data configuration and [rollup.js](https://rollupjs.org/) to bundle JavaScript modules.

+It's deployed by and hosted with [Netlify](https://www.netlify.com/).

 ---